 Intraday indicators are vital because they offer immediate insights into the stock market's short-term movements.
 Unlike long-term trading, intraday trading requires quick decision-making, and these indicators help traders identify potential entry and exit points within a single trading day.

 Understanding the best technical intraday trading indicators is essential for maximising success in fast-paced trading environments.
-Below, we delve into the most effective indicators used by intraday traders, offering practical applications and examples.
+Below, we delve into intraday traders' most effective indicators, offering practical applications and examples.

 Bollinger Bands are a widely-used technical analysis tool created by John Bollinger.
 They consist of three lines: the middle band, which is a 20-day simple moving average (SMA); an upper band, set at +2 standard deviations from the SMA; and a lower band, set at -2 standard deviations from the SMA.
 These bands reflect the price volatility of a stock.
 When market volatility is high, the bands widen, and when volatility is low, the bands contract.